astronomer/docs/astro/astro-architecture.md

 ---
-sidebar_label: 'Architecture'
+sidebar_label: 'About Astro'
-title: 'Astro architecture'
+title: 'About Astro'
 id: astro-architecture
 description: Learn about how Astro is structured to maximize the power of Apache Airflow.
 ---

 Astro is a fully-managed SaaS application for data orchestration that helps teams run data pipelines with Apache Airflow at any level of scale.
 Your Airflow infrastructure is managed entirely by Astronomer, enabling you to shift your focus from infrastructure to data.

-## General architecture
+## Architecture

 To run Airflow on Astro, you need to create a [Deployment](#deployment) using either of these two options: